-Senseonics Holdings, Inc., a Delaware corporation, is a medical technology company focused on the development and manufacturing of long-term, implantable continuous glucose monitoring system to improve the lives of people with diabetes by enhancing their ability to manage their disease with relative ease and accuracy.
+Senseonics Holdings, Inc., a Delaware corporation, is a medical technology company focused on the development and manufacturing of long-term, implantable continuous glucose monitoring systems to improve the lives of people with diabetes by enhancing their ability to manage their disease with relative ease and accuracy.

 Senseonics, Incorporated is a wholly owned subsidiary of Senseonics Holdings, Inc. and was originally incorporated on October 30, 1996 and commenced operations on January 15, 1997.
-Senseonics Holdings, Inc. and Senseonics, Incorporated are hereinafter collectively referred to as the "Company" unless otherwise indicated or the context otherwise requires.
+Eon Care Services, LLC and Eon Management Services, LLC are wholly owned subsidiaries of Senseonics, Incorporated formed in April 2024 and July 2024, respectively.
+Senseonics Holdings, Inc. and its consolidated subsidiaries and affiliated entities, including its consolidated VIEs are hereinafter collectively referred to as the "Company", unless otherwise indicated or the context otherwise requires.

-2. Liquidity and Capital Resources
+2. Liquidity, Capital Resources, and Going Concern

-The Company's operations are subject to certain risks and uncertainties including, among others, current and potential competitors with greater resources, lack of operating history as a commercial-stage company and uncertainty of future profitability.
-Since inception, the Company has suffered substantial operating losses, principally from expenses associated with the Company's research and development programs and commercial launch of the Eversense® E3 CGM System (for use up to six months) in both the United States and Europe, and the launch of our legacy versions, including Eversense CGM System in the United States (for use up to 90 days) and the Eversense CGM and Eversense XL CGM Systems (for use up to six months) in Europe, the Middle East, and Africa.
+The Company's operations are subject to certain risks and uncertainties including, among others, current and potential competitors with greater resources, limited operating history as a commercial-stage company and uncertainty of future profitability.
+Since inception, the Company has suffered substantial operating losses, principally from expenses associated with the Company's research and development programs and commercial launch of the Eversense® 365 CGM System (for use up to one-year) in the United States, the Eversense® E3 (for use up to six months) in Europe and expenses incurred for our legacy product versions.

 The Company has not generated significant profit from the sale of products and its ability to generate revenue and achieve profitability largely depends on the Company's ability to successfully expand the commercialization of Eversense, continue the development of its products and product upgrades, and to obtain necessary regulatory approvals or certifications for the sale of those products.
-These activities will require significant uses of working capital through 2024 and beyond.
-The Company generated total gross profit of \$3.1 million for the twelve months ended December 31, 2023 and had an accumulated deficit of \$869.3 million at December 31, 2023.
+These activities will require significant uses of working capital through 2025 and beyond.
+The Company generated total gross profit of \$0.5 million for the twelve months ended December 31, 2024 and had an accumulated deficit of \$947.9 million at December 31, 2024.
 To date, the Company has funded its operations principally through the issuance of preferred stock, common stock, convertible note issuance and debt.
-As of December 31, 2023, the Company had cash, cash equivalents and marketable securities of \$109.5 million.
+As of December 31, 2024, the Company had unrestricted cash and cash equivalents of \$74.6 million.